Affordable homes target slashed to 20% to tackle London’s housebuilding crisis

 “I have worked closely with the mayor of London to give the capital the shot-in the arm it needs to ensure more Londoners have an affordable home of their own.”

-Sir Sadiq is being handed new powers to fast-track housing, including the ability to call in housing schemes of 50 homes or more where local authorities intend to refuse them.
+Sir Sadiq is being handed new powers to fast-track housing, including the ability to call in and accelerate housing schemes of 50 homes or more where local authorities intend to refuse them.

 City Hall will also be able to take decisions on developments of 1,000 square metres or more on green belt land.